rndc/etherwall/Readme.md

 Etherwall is a free and open source network security tool that prevent Man in The Middle (MITM) through ARP Spoofing/Poisoning attacks.
 It'll also prevent various attacks such as Sniffing, Hijacking, Netcut, DNS Spoofing, DHCP Spoofing, and others.
 Etherwall has many features, including:

 * Daemon Process
+* ARP Packet Filtering
-* Point to Point Protection
-* Point to Multipoint Protection
+* Point to Point & Point to Multipoint Protection
 * Realtime Protection
+* System Logging
 * Early Warning
+* Support for networks Statically, Dynamically, or Both
+* Supports for Ethernet Wired & Wireless interface (IEEE 802.3 & IEEE 802.11)
-* Plugin / Tool
+* Plugins / Tools
+* Included Man Pages
 * Easy to Use and Free